humbug/humbug/README.md

 Out of 214 testable mutants, 69% were detected.
 Out of 295 total mutations, 27% were untestable.
+Out of 295 total mutations, 48% were not detected.

 Remember that some mutants will inevitably be harmless (i.e. false positives).